4 months without alcohol

 Do I get out of bed at 5.15 am to get to a 6 am CrossFit class or do I hit snooze?
 Do I snack on social media for an hour, or do I switch off my device and spend time with the children?
 Do I eat that cake or go for the apple instead and do I drink that last beer or just stick to the two or three and head for home?
 All questions I grapple with or have grappled with, on a weekly basis.

 Without wanting to sound like one of those lifestyle gurus that regularly fill the top ten best sellers at WH Smith, but for every action we take, there is an effect.
 And in the majority of cases, it’s in our hands as to whether that’s a positive or negative effect.

-I’d class myself as the average 45 year old bloke when it comes to enjoying a tipple.
-I’d frequent the pub a few times of month and sink a couple of pints while catching up with my mates.
+I’d class myself as the average 45-year-old bloke when it comes to enjoying a tipple.
+I’d frequent the pub a few times of the month and sink a couple of pints while catching up with my mates.
 I’d also open the occasional bottle of real ale while sat in front of the TV.
 So based on that, kicking the booze would be a doddle, right?
 Erm, wrong!

 Giving up booze for a year requires a real mental toughness, as I’m finding out.
 But the physical benefits of being off the ale for four months are starting to show.